A Dichotomous Analysis of Unemployment Benefits: An Optimal Fair Tax Rate

-In this section, we derive the limit fair tax rule $\tau(\omega, \delta) =1-\omega+\delta\omega$ from a few different angles.
-At a minimum, a good tax rule should not discourage employment incentives and productivity, such as detailed in Theorem \ref{thm:max_posterior_mean} and \ref{thm:compare_gamma_lambda}.
-On the other end, we expect a good rule to be robust and optimal under multiple criteria.
-We study five criteria in Theorem \ref{thm:zero_variance}, \ref{thm:semivariance}, \ref{thm:max_posterior_mean}, \ref{thm:MAD_mean}, and \ref{thm:equality_of_outcome}, any of which uniquely identifies the solution.
-They either minimize the employment market risk or maximize the employment expectation, under a given market capacity and a budget balance constraint.
+In this section and the next, we derive the minimal $\phi$-rate, $\tau(\omega, \delta) =1-\omega+\delta\omega$, from multiple perspectives.
+A well-designed distribution of benefits should not compromise market efficiency, and an effective tax policy must preserve incentives for employment and productivity, as emphasized in Theorems \ref{thm:max_posterior_mean} and \ref{thm:compare_gamma_lambda}.
+At the same time, a robust and optimal tax rule should satisfy several key criteria.
+Accordingly, we examine five such criteria in Theorems \ref{thm:zero_variance}, \ref{thm:semivariance}, \ref{thm:max_posterior_mean}, \ref{thm:MAD_mean}, and \ref{thm:equality_of_outcome}---each of which independently identifies the same solution.
+Collectively, these criteria aim either to minimize employment market risk or to maximize expected employment, all while respecting the constraints of market capacity and budget~balance.

-First, we should heavily exploit the observed market behavior.
-While an efficient labor market stimulates productivity $v(\mathbf{S})$, a higher employment rate does not imply higher productivity and vice versa --- the production function $v(\mathbf{S})$ does not necessarily increase with the employment size $|\mathbf{S}|$.
-Acemoglu and Shimer (2000) find that a moderate level of unemployment could boost productivity by improving the quality of jobs.
-Indeed, it fosters peer pressure in producing $v(\mathbf{S})$, allows workers to move on from declining firms, and enables rising companies and the economy as a whole to optimally respond to external shocks.
-Therefore, our tax rule would not merely target a higher expectation of employment rate, but grounds its assumption in the observed market behavior, and lets the market itself respond with a higher employment rate, to the maximum extent permitted by the budget rule and the market capacity.
+The formulation of this tax rule is grounded in observed market behavior.
+While an efficient labor market enhances productivity $v(\mathbf{S})$, a higher employment rate does not necessarily imply higher productivity---and vice versa.
+Acemoglu and Shimer (2000) argue that a moderate level of unemployment can actually improve productivity by enhancing job quality.
+Unemployment can foster peer pressure to increase output, facilitate the reallocation of labor from declining firms, and enable growing companies---and the broader economy---to respond more effectively to external shocks.
+Therefore, our proposed tax rule does not aim merely to maximize the employment rate.
+Instead, it is rooted in empirical market behavior and is designed to enable the market to achieve the highest feasible employment rate within the constraints of budgetary discipline and market capacity.

-Secondly, from a statistical viewpoint, our tax rule relies on a realization of $p$, not on the uncertainty of the realized value.
-A natural way to factor out this uncertainty is to study the posterior rate $\tilde p_{n,\omega}$, where both $s$ and $\omega$ are no longer random.
-As Theorem \ref{thm:limit_distribution} indicates, $\omega$ is informative and indicative in revealing the central tendency of the posterior labor market, delineated by $\tilde p_{n,\omega}$.
-Asymptotic dispersion of $\tilde p_{n,\omega}$ and the market's response to the tax rule $\tau(\omega, \delta)$ are among other essential ingredients in the complete profile of $\tilde p_{n,\omega}$.
-Thus, we set optimal criteria to minimize dispersion measures or maximize the expected market response.